Alluxio/alluxio/docs/en/api/POSIX-API.md

 * Table of Contents
 {:toc}

-Alluxio POSIX API is a feature that allows mounting an Alluxio File System as a standard file system on most flavors of Unix.
+The Alluxio POSIX API is a feature that allows mounting an Alluxio File System as a standard file system on most flavors of Unix.
 By using this feature, standard tools (for example, `ls`, `cat` or `mkdir`) will have basic access to the Alluxio namespace.